apache/jackrabbit-oak/oak-doc/src/site/markdown/plugins/blobstore.md

 |totalWeight        | Current size of cache (bytes                | Current size of cache (bytes)bytes|
 |totalMemWeight     | Approximate size of cache in-memory (bytes) | Approximate size of cache in memory (bytes)|

 The parameters above can be used to size the cache.
+For example:

-For example the hitRate is an important parameter and if much below 1 then indicates that the cache is low based on the load and should be increased.
+* The hitRate is an important parameter and if much below 1 then indicates that the cache is low based on the load and should be increased.
+* If the staging cache has a low hit ratio, download cache has a high hit ratio and also its current size is much less than the maxSize then its better to increase the `stagingSplitPercentage` parameter.

-The MBean also exposed a method `isFileSynced` which takes a node path of a binary and returns whether the associated file/blob has been uploaded to the DataStore.
+The MBean also exposes a method `isFileSynced` which takes a node path of a binary and returns whether the associated file/blob has been uploaded to the DataStore.

 #### Upgrade (Pre Oak 1.6 caching)